BEYOND PRONOUNS

 I’m not confused about who I am—I just refuse to be reduced.
 That’s why “they” feels just as true as “he.”

-• “They” holds everything else—my fluidity, my expansion, my spirit.
+“They” holds everything else—my masculinity, my femininity, my fluidity, my contradictions, my expansion, my spirit.

 And honestly?
-If I could create a third pronoun, I would say: HE/THEY/ALL
+If I could top it all off with a third pronoun, I would say: HE/THEY/ALL

 To me, identity isn’t about drawing borders—it’s about making space.
 It’s about being so fully ourselves that others feel safe to do the same.